 - Broome Transit offers a transfer service to various resorts.
 At $15 per person, it quickly ends up being more expensive than a taxi unless you’re travelling alone.
 The bus is there to meet every flight so at least you’ll get on your way quickly.
 Pre-booking is not necessary.
 The downside is the high cost for more than two people compared to a taxi.
 Since it’s a shuttle service, you’ll likely need to make multiple stops unless you’re the first to be dropped off.
 See details on their website here.

 - Various taxi operators.
 There are a number of taxis that operate in Broome.
-Outside the terminal next to the car rental agencies, there is a taxi stop.
+There’s a taxi stop located outside the terminal next to the car rental agencies.
 There’s a sign posted with a list of taxi operators and their phone numbers.
 Getting a taxi quickly can be hit and miss.
 I’ve waited over an hour and also less than five minutes.
 You can always book ahead to arrange a taxi to meet you on arrival.
 In case the flight is late, I tend to call as soon as the bags start arriving in the arrivals area.
 A taxi to Kimberley Sands / Bali Hai is about $25.
 Add a few more dollars for other resorts in the Cable Beach area.

 - The Broome Bus.
 Not for the faint-hearted but this is the cheapest option.
 The closest bus stop is about 10 minutes walking distance from the arrivals terminal.
 A bus ticket costs $4 per person and has many stops.
 Pretty much all resorts in town and around Cable Beach will have a stop nearby.
-Keep in mind the buses are currently only running hourly so you can be in for a long wait.
+Keep in mind the buses run half hourly so you can be in for a long wait.
+They also don’t run early un the morning or into the evening.
 I’d recommend this only if you want to save money and you have little to no luggage!
 See below for more information on the buses.

 Getting around Broome